-Attach Halloween costume front and back
+Step 4: Attach DIY Sunshine and Rainbows Halloween costume front and back

-This is why I love fleece costumes: There are only two side seams to sew!
+This is why I love fleece Halloween costumes: There are only two side seams to sew!
 Put the right sides together – rainbow touching sun.
 Sew your left and right sides together using 1/2″ seam.
 Turn right side out.
 All the other costume edges are left raw.

 Place buttons on the outside of the back straps.
 Sew.
 These buttons are from one of Shane’s old suits.
 Groovy, eh?